DanielRhee/BreastCancerTumorSegmentation/README.md

 # Breast Cancer Tumor Segmentation

-Breast Cancer Segmentation done with Pytorch
+Breast Cancer Segmentation done with Pytorch.

+The model produces a Binary Cross Entropy Loss of 0.163.
+The model also produces a dice score of 0.88 This produces over an 80% confidence in each pixel's classification.
+The activation function can be modified to increase the dice score and by default it is set to 0.45.

-Made for BioHacks 2025 at UCSC Feb 22 - 23
+Created for BioHacks 2025 at UCSC Feb 22 - 23

 # Setup